dehesselle/fibr/README.md

 - traditional dual-pane layout
 - find-as-you-type per default
-- basic file operations: copy, move, mkdir _(Not implemented yet!)_
+- basic file operations vai UI: copy, move, mkdir _(Not implemented yet!)_
 - view/edit file delegated to external tools
-- cache filesystem reads

 And that's about it!

 It's a very short and select feature set, so this might not be the tool your're looking for.
 If you're looking for a comprehensive TUI file manager, take a look at the original or other popular choices like [lf](https://github.com/gokcehan/lf), [superfile](https://github.com/yorukot/superfile) or [yazi](https://github.com/sxyazi/yazi).

 fibr was created to scratch an itch of mine and is not looking to become a contender in the space of TUI file managers.

+The project status is currently "alpha", i.e. it is neither feature-complete nor extensively tested.

 Written in Python using the excellent [Textual](https://textual.textualize.io) framework.